shahtanvi/moxtra-chat-php-contact-messenger/README.md

-Contact Messenger
+Quick Chat
 ======================
 A rich chat application built with Moxtra's JavaScript SDK and user authentication APIs.
-This app showcases the flow of embedding the Moxtra Chat module into your application, so users can communicate with their contacts inside your app.
+This app shows cases the flow of embedding the Moxtra Chat module into your application, so users can communicate with their contacts inside your app.

 Installation
 ------------
 ## Step 1 - Download

-Download the package, unzip to install into your server.
+Download the Moxtra Chat SDK package, unzip and install on your server.
 The package contains the following files...

 ```
 	|-- config.inc.php